-Hello, I’m Stephen Rees-Carter, a senior developer, security analyst, and speaker from Brisbane, Australia.
+Hello, I’m Stephen Rees-Carter, a Senior Developer, Security Analyst, and International Speaker from Brisbane, Australia.
 I spend most of my time working at Defiant (we make Wordfence), and the rest of it either on WithExtraVeg with my wife Gen, or some other small projects.

 I’ve been a PHP developer since high school, mainly focusing on Laravel development in the last few years.
 I love the simplicity and elegance of Laravel, and that flows into my choices of front-end frames too – I’m currently using Vue and Stimulus, depending on the use case.
 I used to be a Ubuntu desktop user, but have since moved to Windows 10, with Windows Subsystem for Linux to meet my local development and command line needs.
 (Seriously, WSL is awesome, try it!)